CommunityToolkit/WindowsCommunityToolkit/docs/extensions/ScrollViewerExtensions.md

 - You need 9 cursor resource in your resource file
 - Your cursor number should be 101 to 109
 - Cursor number 101 must be the centre cursor
-- Cursor number 102, 103, 104, 105, 106, 107, 108, 109 must be the NorthArror, NorthEastArror, EastArror, SouthEastArror, SouthArror, SouthWestArror, WestArror, NorthWestArror respectively
+- Cursor number 102, 103, 104, 105, 106, 107, 108, 109 must be the NorthArrow, NorthEastArrow, EastArrow, SouthEastArrow, SouthArrow, SouthWestArrow, WestArrow, NorthWestArrow respectively
 - Every cursor will be automatically attached to the corresponding direction of scrolling

 ### Attached Properties